Themes

 Find a foot and hop again.

-My Two Hands My Two Feet (Start with everyone in a standing position) My two hands go clap, clap, clap (clap) |
+My two hands go clap, clap, clap (clap)

 Good Hand Washing

-Literacy: Read book “Wash Your Hands! by Tony Ross Talk about the book and have children examine their hands.
+Talk about the book and have children examine their hands.
 Look for palm lines and fingerprints.
-Talk about all the things we can do with our hands—playing with toys, holding objects like pencils and drinking glasses, playing in the sand, and shaking hands.
-Say: “Let’s think about all the things that you touched today.”
-Explain that our hands and body pick up a lot of germs that hide in the things that we touch.
-We can’t see germs, but germs can make us sick.
+Talk about all the things we can do with our hands--playing with toys, holding objects like pencils and drinking glasses, playing in the sand, and shaking hands.
+Say: "Let's think about all the things that you touched today."
+Explain "Our hands and body pick up a lot of germs that hide in the things that we touch.
+We can't see germs, but germs can make us sick.
 When you have germs on your hands, you can pass them to other people without even knowing it and make them sick.
-The germs can make you sick by getting into your body each time you touch your food or put your hands in your mouth. |
+The germs can make you sick by getting into your body each time you touch your food or put your hands in your mouth."

 Sensory Table: